jbailey24/CircuitPython/README.md

 <p align="center">
   <img src="https://github.com/jbailey24/CircuitPython/blob/main/media/canvas.png?raw=true" width="200"><img src="https://github.com/jbailey24/CircuitPython/blob/main/media/Screenshot%202020-12-07%20at%203.35.29%20PM.png?raw=true" width="300">
 </p>
 To see the full range of colors run <a href="https://github.com/jbailey24/CircuitPython/blob/main/Rainbow.py">this code</a>.
 Because these equations only work from 5 to 35, outside of that range the neopixel is either soild red or green.
+While I didn't find the actual distance sensor part of the assignment too difficult, getting the neopixel to work was very rewarding and this was overall a very enjoyable challenge.